-Residence Life and Housing is committed to supporting and complementing the academic program with the goal of creating a holistic environment that encourages collaboration, connections, learning, and personal growth.
-It is with this goal in mind that intentional housing communities were established.
+Residence Life staff are committed to supporting and complementing the academic program with the goal of creating a holistic environment that encourages collaboration, connections, learning, and personal growth.
+It is with this goal in mind that intentional housing communities for continuing students were established.

-All IHCs are required to host two (2) educational initiatives each semester.
+All Intentional Housing Communities are required to host two educational initiatives each semester.
 An educational initiative can be anything that increases knowledge about the community’s area of interest.
-It can be hosting a discussion, creating a blog, screening a film, or displaying thought-provoking artwork on the Magic Board.
-The audience can be as large as the Five College community or as small as the IHC group.
+It can be hosting a discussion, creating a blog, or screening a film.
+The audience can be as large as the Five College community or as small as the IHC residents.
 Once the event is over, the IHC must submit a IHC Educational Initiative Evaluation.
 Evaluations are due no later than one week after the event.
 The ability to continue these communities is contingent upon groups hosting these events, participating in administrative aspects of the selection process, and having continued demonstrated interest from the community.
 Any questions about planning or organization of educational initiatives can be directed to the associate director of residence life and housing, an area coordinator, or an RA.
 Questions about starting a new IHC or how to maintain an existing IHC should be directed to the Housing Operations Office.

-Greenhouse Mod, (Enfield 46 - 5 singles) A place for growing plants and food, learning about environmental sustainability, and for events that bring the Hampshire community together.
+Greenhouse Mod: A place for growing plants and food, learning about environmental sustainability, and for events that bring the Hampshire community together.
 These students care for and maintain the Enfield Greenhouse.

 Requirements for Maintaining an Intentional Housing Community

-Each IHC must select a contact person who will act as a facilitator and liaison with the HOO throughout the summer and academic year.
-This person will be responsible for communicating with the HOO and ensuring the IHC is completing all requirements.
+Each IHC must select a contact person who will act as a facilitator and liaison with the residence life and student engagement staff throughout the summer and academic year.
+This person will be responsible for communicating with the residence life and student engagement staff and ensuring the IHC is completing all requirements.
 The contact person's attendance at an informational meeting each semester is mandatory.

-If spaces become available over the summer, the HOO, in coordination with the contact person, will attempt to fill them with alternates.
-If no alternates were listed, or those listed no longer wish to live in the IHC, the HOO will attempt to fill spaces through an application process in coordination with the contact person.
-The HOO, however, reserves the right to place interested students in vacancies if deemed administratively necessary.
+If spaces become available over the summer, the residence life and student engagement staff, in coordination with the contact person, will attempt to fill them with alternates.
+If no alternates were listed, or those listed no longer wish to live in the Intentional Housing Community, the residence life and student engagement staff will attempt to fill spaces through an application process in coordination with the contact person.
+The residence life and student engagement staff, however, reserves the right to place interested students in vacancies if deemed administratively necessary.

-IHCs should work actively with the HOO to recruit new members whenever vacancies arise during the year.
-In order to continue as an IHC, groups will need to participate in the spring room choosing process.
+Intentional Housing Communities should work actively with the residence life and student engagement staff to recruit new members whenever vacancies arise during the year.
+In order to continue as an Intentional Housing Community, groups will need to participate in the spring room choosing process.

 Failure to meet any of these requirements will result in loss of the space at the end of the academic year.
-IHCs that do not complete any educational initiatives during the fall semester may lose their status at the end of that semester.
+Intentional Housing Communities that do not complete any educational initiatives during the fall semester may lose their status at the end of that semester.